-The LFS sample consists of three separate samples, one for each month in the quarter.
-Every monthly sample consists of 8 rotation panels (waves), of which 7/8 recur after 3 months and 1/8 is replaced by new individuals.
+The theoretical quarterly sampling rate is 1.0%.
+The quarterly sample is made of three independent monthly samples of about 21 500 persons each.
+Every monthly sample consists of eight rotation panels (waves), of which 7/8 recur after three months and 1/8 is replaced by new individuals.
 Persons in the sample are interviewed once a quarter with a total of eight interviews during a two-year period, after which they leave the sample.
 Due to the introduction of the new Swedish LFS as from April 2005 there was a break in the rotation as no persons sampled for the old LFS were allowed to continue being interviewed in the new LFS.
 This meant that a majority of the respondents in April 2005 were interviewed for the first time, although they were assigned to different rotation panels.

 The estimates build on regression estimators (GREG) with a set of auxiliary information.
-The auxiliary variables are: sexage (13 age groups), region (NUTS 3), nationality at birth, information on employed persons by industry and persons who have enrolled at a job-centre as unemployed and are looking for work.
-The registers which are used to obtain the auxiliary variables are the Register of Total Population (RTB), The Employment Register (SREG) and National Labour Markets Board's Register of job-seekers (SOK).
+The auxiliary variables are: sex\age (13 age groups), region (NUTS 3), nationality at birth, information on employed persons by industry and persons who have enrolled at a job-centre as unemployed and are looking for work.
+The registers which are used to obtain the auxiliary variables are the Register of Total Population (RTB), the Employment Register (SREG) and the National Labour Markets Board's Register of job-seekers (SOK).
 The estimator is a generalised regression estimator (GREG) briefly described below:

-From a given sample design we have a sample s with a sample size n_s .
-A part r of size m_r are respondents.
-A GREG estimator for a total, based on data from this sample is:
+From a given sample design we have a sample s with a sample size $n_s$ A part r of size $m_s$ are respondents.
+A GREG estimator for a total, based on data from this sample, is:

-$$\hat{t}{y} = \sum{r} w{k} y{k}$$
+$$\hat{t}y = \sum\nolimits_r w_k y_k$$